ciminibb/networks-project-2/README.md

 Next, we'll launch a client.
 You may do this for as many clients as you desire.
 Again, if using a Windows machine, run the following command; if not, run the appropriate equivalent.
+A new command line is necessary for each client.
 - py Client_Python.py executes the file.

 Executing the client script will automatically connect you to the server.
 After entering a